jm1021/church-of-jesus-christ/_posts/2024-12-08-bethlemhem-journey.md

 ---
-toc: true
-comments: true
 layout: post
+tailwind: true
+title: The Journey to Bethlehem
 description: We will consider the prophecies of the Christ child from those who prophesied or made the journey to Bethlehem as a result of the decree by Caesar Augustus.
-title: The Journey to Bethlehem
 categories: [book-of-mormon]
 image: /images/nativity.webp
 ---